-To encourage local students to pursue careers in the agri-products industry, the Newfoundland and Labrador Federation of Agriculture awards two \$500 scholarships to Newfoundland students (preferably one from the East Coast and one from the West Coast) entering studies at the NSAC.
+To encourage local students to pursue careers industry, agri-products the in Newfoundland and Labrador Federation of Agriculture awards two \$500 scholarships to Newfoundland students (preferably one from the East Coast and one from the West Coast) entering studies at the NSAC.
 Selection criteria include academic performance and financial need.
 Applications must be submitted to the NSAC Awards Office not later than September 20.